zoe-1/usergt/guides/lifecycleBigPicture.md

 * Not just one event but an array of events can be added at an extension point with [server.ext(events)](https://hapijs.com/api#serverextevents).
 * For an example of using [route options](https://hapijs.com/api#route-options) to add an extension see [assignment9](../assignments/a0.0.9.md).

-### Three levels of extensions:
+### Three extension-levels
-@todo write gentle introduction to extension-levels.
+**extension-levels** determine which route(s) will have the extension applied.
+The three extension-levels are:
 * **connection-level**<br/>
-  Extends the lifecycle of all requests made to any route on a specific server connection.<br/>
+  Extends the lifecycle of requests made to any route on a specific server connection.<br/>
   Our project has two connections:
   - `const web = server.select('web');`
   - `const webTls = server.select('web-tls');`